- 2 cups apple cider

 - Chocolate Glaze for Doughnuts or Maple Glaze for Doughnuts, optional

-- In a small saucepan, bring cider to a rapid boil; cook over high heat until cider is reduced by half, about 12 minutes.
+- In a small saucepan, bring cider to a rapid boil; cook over high heat until reduced by half, about 12 minutes.
 Cool completely.

-- In a large bowl, whisk flours, brown sugar, baking powder, salt, baking soda and spices.
-In a small bowl, whisk eggs, melted butter and cooled cider; stir into dry ingredients just until moistened (dough will be sticky).
+- Whisk together flours, brown sugar, baking powder, salt, baking soda and spices.
+In a separate bowl, whisk eggs, melted butter and cooled cider; stir into dry ingredients just until moistened (dough will be sticky).
 Refrigerate, covered, 1 hour or until firm enough to shape.

 - Divide dough in half.
 On a floured surface, pat each portion to 1/2-in. thickness; cut with a floured 3-in. doughnut cutter.

-- In an electric skillet or deep fryer, heat oil to 365°.
-Fry doughnuts, a few at a time, 1 minute on each side or until golden brown.
-Fry doughnut holes, a few at time, 1 to 1-1/2 minutes on each side or until golden brown and cooked through.
+- In an electric skillet or deep fryer, heat oil to 325°.
+Fry doughnuts, a few at a time, until golden brown, 2-3 minutes on each side.
+Fry doughnut holes, a few at time, until golden brown and cooked through, about 1 minute on each side.
 Drain on paper towels; cool slightly.
 If desired, dip tops of doughnuts into glaze of your choice.
 Yield: 1 dozen doughnuts plus doughnut holes.

 "The holes came out great.
 Hard to from doughnuts"